safwan-naqvi/HashArticle-summarizer/README.md

 ## About

 HashArticle Summarizer is a web application for article summarization, powered by AI.
-It's developed by Syed Safwan Abbas, the founder of [Link Text](https://hashbitstudio.com).
+It's developed by Syed Safwan Abbas, the founder of [HashBitStudio](https://hashbitstudio.com).
 This project uses the Article Summarization API from Rapid API to provide efficient and accurate article summaries.

 ## Features